-How to travel to Dubai on a budget from our Guest Blogger, DubaiWikia.com.
+How to travel to Dubai on a budget!
+By Guest Blogger, DubaiWikia.com.
 There are many wealthy, glamorous cities in the world, but they come with their share of slums and evidence of economic disparity.
 Not so in Dubai.
 It’s safe to say that the people who live or work in Dubai are more than well-to-do – it’s that or they cannot survive in this expensive city.
 Dubai is just a sparkling, glittering land of fantasy where you can forget where you come from.
 You can take on a different persona there.
 The trick is to enjoy this incredible city without breaking the bank.
 Trust us to guide you on how to travel Dubai on a budget.

 How to Create a Budget for Dubai Travel